sayloren/clove/README.md

 source activate homeworkone
 ```

-then run
+to install all the requirements run

 ```
 conda install --yes --file requirements.txt
 ```

-to install all the dependencies in `requirements.txt`.

 #### Bubble and Quick Sort Jan 25